 Multi-rate Audio DAC

-Features of my new DAC design:
+Features of my latest DAC design:

 To obtain a clean DAC clock, the VCXO input is driven from a small serial dac, controlled by a software PLL function in the PIC.
 This scheme inhibits any analog transfer of residuals from a dirty spdif inpuit clock to the PCM1738 audio dac chips.
 The quality of the clock is further improved by operating the CS8416 in ´slave´ mode, and by ´reclock´ buffers between the CS8416 and the PCM1738.

-The analog audio output is (for now) truly passive, using a transformer coupling from the differential current output of the PCM1738 to a (single or symmetric) audio output voltage.
+The analog audio output is (for now) truly passive, using a transformer coupling from the differential current output of the PCM1792 to a (single or symmetric) audio output voltage.
 Lundahl LL1674 are used for this purpose.
 They perform very well, but I still regard them as too expensive relative to the other DAC components.
 For the (near) future I intend to look into an active output stage.

-Photo of the digital print
+Photo of the digital print, top view

 How to ...
 PIC Software PLL for clock recovery